Ad Noctum: Chapter 7

 “And then getting your ass kicked while under the influence of a Lucian Alliance psychotropic drug,” Volker finished.
 “Twice.
 Two-point-five times, maybe.
 Today.”

-Rush shook his hair back, then economically swept what remained of the cat food off the floor and dumped it into his pocket.
-Mendelssohn looked up at him plaintively.
+Rush shook his hair back, then economically swept what remained of the cat food off the floor and dumped it in his pocket.

 “Yeah, so, just so you know?
 Hoarding cat food?
 It’s not helping my perception of your mental health.”